friedrich12/Sound-Maker/README.md

 # Sound-Maker
-Creates sound using a CNN
+Creates sound using a RBM